Table of Contents

 PERSONAL STATEMENT

-Dynamic HR professional with 8+ years of experience at large NHS Trusts.
+Dynamic HR professional with 8+ years of experience.
 Specialise in employee relations, recruitment, and HR policy development and possess a solid foundation in employment law and HR systems (SAP, Workday).
-Committed to fostering a positive work environment that aligns with both employee and organisational goals.
 Seeking to bring my expertise as an HR Advisor to support workforce development and operational success at your organisation.

 • Manage complex employee relations cases, achieving a resolution rate of 95%, while ensuring compliance with employment law